 While being vegan is often associated with a level of health fanaticism approaching daily wheatgrass juice enemas and coffee colonics, the truth is, not everyone goes vegan for their health.
-There are junk food vegans, vegans who drink alcohol (more on that there) and yes, even vegans who smoke.
-And I mean tobacco, not the other thing everyone assumes all vegans smoke…
+There are junk food vegans, vegans who drink alcohol, and yes—even vegans who smoke.

-Simon Chapman of the University of Sydney saw this as an opportunity to use public outrage, particularly among Jewish, Muslim, vegetarian and vegan populations, to bring to light “concerns that ingredients such as additives or processing aids used in tobacco products are virtually unregulated and non-transparent.”
+Anti-smoking advocate Professor Simon Chapman of the University of Sydney saw this as an opportunity to use public outrage, particularly among Jewish, Muslim, vegetarian and vegan populations, to bring to light “concerns that ingredients such as additives or processing aids used in tobacco products are virtually unregulated and non-transparent.”5

-After creating the press release, the story went viral and built into quite a frenzy, with Iranian officials calling it a Zionist conspiracy and tobacco companies churning out denials left and right.
+After creating the press release, the story went viral and built into quite a frenzy, with Iranian officials calling it a Zionist conspiracy6 and tobacco companies churning out denials left and right.
 The truth of the matter is far less titillating.
 In 1997 a Greek tobacco company set out to create a healthier cigarette, using pig’s blood in the filter to mitigate toxins.
-The resulting BioFilter led the company to second place in the Greek tobacco industry, though every scientific study to evaluate these claims found them to be patently false, and in 2002 Greece finally outlawed their “healthier smoking” claims.
-As far as I can tell, the filters are still on the market and I have link below to the company’s website with more information. [see citation 4]
+The resulting BioFilter led the company to second place in the Greek tobacco industry, though every scientific study to evaluate these claims found them to be patently false,7 and in 2002 Greece finally outlawed their “healthier smoking” claims.
+As far as I can tell, the filters are still on the market and I have link below to the company’s website with more information.8

 So when it comes to animals in your smokes, bees and beaver butts are more likely than pigs blood, but just as un-vegan. [tweet this]